 The advantages of multithreaded programming can be categorized into four major headings -

-• Resource sharing: Mostly threads share the memory and the resources of any process to which they fit in.
-The advantage of sharing code is that it allows any application to have multiple different threads of activity inside the same address space.
+• Resource sharing: Mostly, threads share the memory and the resources of any process to which they fit in.
+The advantage of sharing code is that it allows any application to have multiple activity threads inside the same address space.

-• Economy: In OS, allocation of memory and resources for process creation seems costly.
-Because threads can distribute resources of any process to which they belong, it became more economical to create and develop context-switch threads.
+• Economy: In OS, allocating memory and resources for process creation seems costly.
+Because threads can distribute resources of any process to which they belong, creating and developing context-switch threads became more economical.

-• Utilization of multiprocessor architectures: The advantages of multithreading can be greatly amplified in a multiprocessor architecture, where there exist threads which may run in parallel on diverse processors.
+• Utilization of multiprocessor architectures: The advantages of multithreading can be significantly amplified in a multiprocessor architecture, where threads may run in parallel on diverse processors.

 Multithreading Models

 All the threads must have a relationship between them (i.e., user threads and kernel threads).
-Here is a list which tells the three common ways of establishing this relationship.
+Here is a list of three common ways of establishing this relationship.

-• Many-to-One Model: In the many-to-one model plots several user-level threads to a single kernel thread.
+• Many-to-One Model: The many-to-one model plots several user-level threads to a single kernel thread.

-• One-to-One Model: In the one-to-one model maps every particular user thread to a kernel thread and provides more concurrency compare to many-to-one model.
+• One-to-One Model: The one-to-one model maps every user thread to a kernel thread and provides more concurrency than the many-to-one model.

 • Many-to-Many Model: In the many-to-many model, many user-level threads get mapped to a smaller or equal quantity of kernel threads.
-The number of kernel threads might be exact to either a particular application or to a particular machine.
+The number of kernel threads might be exact to a particular application or a specific machine.